 Jazz Singing Lessons

-Elaine Dame, professional Chicago-based jazz vocalist, bandleader and recording artist with 20 years experience in the industry, accepts vocal jazz students of all levels in Chicago.
-Elaine has been teaching privately for the last thirteen years and was recently a teaching artist (scatting workshops) at Orbert Davis’ Chicago Jazz Philharmonic Summer Jazz Academy.
+Elaine Dame, a professional Chicago-based jazz vocalist, bandleader, and recording artist with over 25 years of experience in the industry, accepts vocal jazz students of all skill levels in Chicago.
+Elaine has been teaching privately for the last fifteen years and was honored to be a teaching artist (scatting workshops) at Orbert Davis’ Chicago Jazz Philharmonic Summer Jazz Academy.
 Elaine has also conducted master classes and clinics at Minneapolis Public Schools, The Greta Matassa Studio in Seattle, WA, and The Chicago Academy for the Arts.

 Click HERE to watch Elaine perform at The Chicago Jazz Philharmonic Summer Jazz Academy.